ogminor/key_finder/README.md

 I created this to help others and I believe in free open source code so I don't expect to be paid, but if you are able to recover funds and are feeling generous, I accept donations.

-I lost 0.24 bitcoins and unfortunately was not able to recover them, and my significant other 20 lost I gifted to them in aencrypted wallet.

 I was able to recover 10,000 lost Darkcoins using this method though and was grateful it worked and wanted to share my methods with others.

 1NFk9ukkUw6w5oQ7JtaPPr2MpyQ7RkiQXC